 For Mediterranean countries, fall starts the rainy season.
 Over the ages, many cities have found ways to deal with the inconvenience of a daylight rain.
 The Italian city of Bologna features a huge network of arcaded streets.
 You can walk from one side of town to the other without getting wet.
 Medieval Europe featured houses with overhangs, it's one of the ways you can tell the older parts of a city.
 Old towns also offer seductive cafes.
 Pop in and nurse a coffee, soda, or warming snifter of brandy while waiting for the rain to taper off.
 Or use your railpass to take a scenic train ride.

 And, yes, the off-season in Europe is marked by fewer hours of sunlight.
-This doesn't bother me at all, because I find moonlight strolls more seductive than daylight ones.
 If you shudder at the thought of walking "downtown" in a city after dark, consider that European city centers are quite a bit safer than most American ones at these hours, because European culture favors convivial meetings in public places along with moderate alcohol consumption.

 Packing Tips for the Off-Season in Europe

 - Pack light Easy when your daily wear is shorts and a shirt.
 Things get tricky when the weather cools.
 The key is layering.
-I wear a light undershirt, long sleeved shirt, sweater if it's going to be cold, light windbreaker/rain jacket for the rainy days.
+Bring a light undershirt, long sleeved shirt, sweater if it's going to be cold, light windbreaker/rain jacket for the rainy days.

-- Use compressor bags Eagle Creek makes some I use and recommend (review) ( check prices).
+- Use compressor bags Eagle Creek makes some excellent compressor bags.
 You'll find that you can squeeze 40-50 percent of bulk out of a sweater with these bags.